Jarviswang94/jarviswang94.github.io/index.md

 ## About me

 I'm **Jen-tse Huang (黃任澤)**, a final-year undergraduate student at Peking University, majoring in computer science at Yuanpei College.
 Also, I'm a research intern at SenseTime Research Beijing.
-I'm interested in machine learning and computer vision, specifically in generative  algorithms, representations learning and network interpretation. **I am going to apply for Ph.D in Hong Kong this FALL.**
+I'm interested in machine learning and computer vision, specifically in generative  algorithms, representations learning. **I am going to apply for Ph.D in Hong Kong this FALL.**